 If your claim is not successful, you would not pay any fees.
 The only time you will be expected to pay your No Win No Fee lawyer is in the event that you’re awarded compensation.
 Then, a legally-capped percentage of your award will be deducted.

-For more information on No Win No Fee agreements, speak with one of our advisors today.
-You could be connected with a solicitor from our panel provided you have a valid torn hamstring claim.
+For more information on No Win No Fee agreements and making a hamstring injury compensation claim, speak with one of our advisors today.
+You could be connected with a solicitor from our panel who’ll get to work on your case right away.

 Ask Us About Your Torn Hamstring Claim